 by Matt and Karen Smith

 A must for anyone gearing up to explore the U.S. with their spouse in tow.
 Get truthful accounts of the popular tours and trails.
-And find tips for sneaking beer into lodges along with the best pizza joints near the parks in this humorous read.
+There are also tips for sneaking beer into lodges along with the best pizza joints near the parks in this humorous read.

 A Walk in the Woods: Rediscovering America on the Appalachian Trail